 - Improve Security – SSL TLS Encryption Mode

-The first step of optimization is to set the SSL settings.
-In most cases you’ll want to select Full.
+The first step of optimisation is to set the SSL settings.
+In most cases you’ll want to select the “Full” setting.
 This does mean you’ll need some sort of certificate active on the server hosting your site.
-A self-signed certificate would suffice, but a full blown certificate works as well.
+A free self-signed certificate would suffice if you are hosted with Servebolt, but a full blown certificate works as well.

 If you have a trusted issued certificate, you can actually select Full (strict) setting which the most secure version.